-Countless dreams and memories reside in this short stretch of Georgia Avenue.
-Follow Lift Every Voice: Georgia Ave./Pleasant Plains Heritage Trail to relive the heyday of Seventh and T and the Howard Theatre.
+Countless dreams and memories reside in this stretch of Georgia Avenue.
+Follow Lift Every Voice: Georgia Ave./Pleasant Plains Heritage Trail to relive the heyday of Seventh and T Streets, NW, and the Howard Theatre.
 Make the acquaintance of the musicians and impresarios, shop-keepers and barbers, intellectuals and activists, and all who built a thriving community along one of Washington's oldest thoroughfares.

 Georgia Avenue once was known as the Seventh Street Turnpike.
-It was built to extend Seventh Street, which started at Washington's Southwest wharves, ran to its main market square Downtown, and continued to where, until 1871, the city ended: Boundary Street, today's Florida Avenue.
+It was built to extend Seventh Street, which started at Washington's Southwest wharves, ran to its main market square Downtown, and continued to where, until 1871, the city ended at Boundary Street, today's Florida Avenue.
 The turnpike ran deep into Maryland, and carried farmers to markets, Civil War soldiers to battle, and President Lincoln to his summer home.

 As you explore, don't miss the neighborhood's businesses and restaurants, mostly one-of-a-kind establishments.